Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

-{\it In summary, the simulations considered here roughly reproduce the observed profile of $\xi$ and $\zeta$ at large scales.
-However, they do not explain the large suppression we notice for $r_\parallel<1$ pMpc in the observations. } The suppression in the first bin could originate from: (i) difference in the SNR between simulations and observations; (ii) differences in density field at small scales like presence of excess smoothing in the observed data and (iii) differences in the line fitting routine used.
+{\it In summary, the simulations considered here roughly reproduce the observed profile of $\xi$ and $\zeta$ at scales greater than 1 pMpc . {This could just be the mere reflection of the large scale \lya\ distribution being consistent with matter distribution in the $\Lambda$CDM models.
+The difference between the two simulations can come from slightly different cosmological parameters used (see initial paragraphs of section~\ref{sec:simulations} for details). } However, the models fail to reproduce the large suppression we notice for $r_\parallel<1$ pMpc in the observations. } The suppression in the first bin could originate from: (i) difference in the SNR between simulations and observations; (ii) differences in density field at small scales like presence of excess smoothing in the observed data { (as suggested by $b$-distribution)} and (iii) differences in the line fitting routine used.
 Note the simulated spectra have higher SNR and typically individual components have lower $b$-values.
 This helps in the component decomposition of the blended profile and this could provide higher measured correlations at the lowest velocity bin.
-We confirm that the difference is not due to our automatic Voigt profile routine {\sc VIPER} as our fits to the observational data produce consistent results to what we get from the line list of \citet{danforth2016}.
-Therefore, it is possible that the simulations do not capture the density distribution at small scales.
-This could also be the reason for $b$-parameter distribution in the simulations being different from the observed distributions as seen in Fig~\ref{NHI_b_sim}.
+We confirm that the difference is not due to our automatic Voigt profile routine {\sc viper} ({ which we use for fitting simulated spectra}) as our fits to the observational data produce consistent results to what we get from the line list of \citet{danforth2016} ({ which we have used for calculating observed correlations}). {Our analysis of simulated data with SNR = 12 did not show large suppression in correlation function at $r<1$ pMpc.} Therefore, it is possible that the simulations do not capture the density distribution at small scales {(i.e missing sub-grid physics)}.
+This could also be the reason for the simulated $b$ distribution being different from the observed one as seen in Fig~\ref{NHI_b_sim}.